wet333/java-tcp-chat-app/README.md

 ### TODO

-- Sessions are not flexible, Need to make them extensible (Map?).
 - Addition of Logout and Unregister handlers.
 - On connection, retrieve last chat messages from server.
 - Command guide (for client users).